Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Machine-Learning-MLS-C01-Practice-Tests-Exams-Question/README.md

 ### A manufacturer of car engines collects data from cars as they are being driven.
 The data collected includes timestamp, engine temperature, rotations per minute (RPM), and other sensor readings.
 The company wants to predict when an engine is going to have a problem, so it can notify drivers in advance to get engine maintenance.
 The engine data is loaded into a data lake for training.
 Which is the MOST suitable predictive model that can be deployed into production?

 - [x] Add labels over time to indicate which engine faults occur at what time in the future to turn this into a supervised learning problem.
-Use a recurrent neural network (RNN) to train the model to recognize when an engine might needmaintenance for a certain fault.
+Use a Recurrent Neural Network (RNN) to train the model to recognize when an engine might needmaintenance for a certain fault.
 - [ ] This data requires an unsupervised learning algorithm.
-Use Amazon SageMaker k-means to cluster the data.
+Use Amazon SageMaker K-means to cluster the data.
 - [ ] Add labels over time to indicate which engine faults occur at what time in the future to turn this into a supervised learning problem.
-Use a convolutional neural network (CNN) to train the model to recognize when an engine might needmaintenance for a certain fault.
+Use a Convolutional Neural Network (CNN) to train the model to recognize when an engine might needmaintenance for a certain fault.
 - [ ] This data is already formulated as a time series.
 Use Amazon SageMaker seq2seq to model the time series.

 ### A Machine Learning Specialist wants to bring a custom algorithm to Amazon SageMaker.
 The Specialist implements the algorithm in a Docker container supported by Amazon SageMaker.
 How should the Specialist package the Docker container so that Amazon SageMaker can launch the training correctly?